ChrisVilches/Pokemon-Maze-Part-II/README.md

 You'll also find boulders that can be destroyed, but you only have a predefined number of boulders you can break, so breaking every single one of them isn't always the optimal solution.

 The route that needs the least moves will be found.
-Sliding through ice counts as one move.
+Sliding across ice counts as one move.

 ## Run all tests